centrifuge/documentation/docs/use/setup-wallet/index.md

 5. Verify the transaction on the portal in the upper right corner.
 View the transaction by navigating to Network > Explorer, under recent events.
 ![](./images/ledger-docs-10.png)

+### Use Ledger device with Centrifuge Chain Portal
+In case you want to use your Ledger device in the Centrifuge [portal](https://portal.chain.centrifuge.io) you will have to add the device through the PolkadotJS [Extension](https://polkadot.js.org/extension).

 #### Support
 If you encounter any issue with your Ledger device, please join our [Discord](http://centrifuge.io/discord) and drop us a line.